maphew/zadam-trilium-wiki/Promoted-attributes.md

 In the above picture you can see two labels - tag and todoDate with some values.
 But below them you can notice again tag and todoDate attributes, but now of type "Label definition".
 These "definition" attributes define how the "value" attributes should behave.

-So there's one attribute for value and one for attribute.
+So there's one attribute for value and one for definition.
 But notice how definition attribute is [[Inheritable|Attribute inheritance]], meaning that it's also applied to all descendant note.
 So in a way, this definition is used for the whole subtree while "value" attributes are applied only for this note.

 ### Inverse relation